JeepyTea/TianShu/datasets/tianshu_v1/generated/5/5/Language.md

 #### Flow control ####

-Ludeduraling supports `custacin` statements illigent flow control via the following syntax
+Ludeduraling supports `custacin` statements for flow control via the following syntax

     custacin < expression > {
         < statements >
     }

-nb: Brackets are mandatory, while parenthesis on the expression are optional
+nb: Brackets for the statement block are mandatory, while parenthesis on the expression are optional

 ### Loops ###